Embarcadero/DelphiFMX4Python/README.md

 # DelphiFMX4Python
 Delphi's FireMonkey framework as a Python module for Windows, MacOS, Linux, and Android GUI development.

-<b>Python installation requirements:</b>
+<b>About:</b>

 The delphifmx library is provided by the [Python4Delphi library](https://github.com/pyscripter/python4delphi) as a standard Python module.

+<b>Python installation requirements on Linux:</b>

-<br>It uses the Python interpreter, requiring Python to be compiled with the "--enable-shared" flag.
+It uses the Python interpreter, requiring Python to be compiled with the "--enable-shared" flag.
 <br>Make sure you've set the "LD_LIBRARY_PATH" and "PATH" environment variables and that Python loads the same libpython.so used by delphifmx.
-<br>Check out the [scripts directory](scripts) for further instructions in how to install Python and delphifmx library or for an automated installation process.
+* Check out the [scripts directory](scripts) for further instructions in how to install Python or for an automated installation process.

 <b>Installation:</b>